Metropolis Cathedral of the Annunciation ΙΕΡΑ ΜΗΤΡΟΠΟΛΙΣ ΤΟΥ ΕΥΑΓΓΕΛΙΣΜΟΥ ΤΗΣ ΘΕΟΤΟΚΟΥ Metropoleos Square, Syntagma

 The original architectural plans, with gothic and renaissance elements, were drawn by Theophilus Hansen who adapted them from the initial location where it was supposed to be erected, at Panepistimiou street, next to the Ophthalmiatreion.
 However the plans were changed again later on and the basilica was eventually built according to drawings of Demetrios Zezos, who followed the “Greco-Byzantine” style, and under the supervision of architects Francois Boulanger and Panagis Kalkos.
 From the end of the 19th and until the middle of the 20th c. there were a lot of alterations and additions both to its interior and exterior, which changed its special initial form.

 Architecturally the church belongs to the type of three-aisle domed basilica and is a combination of the neoclassical and the Greek-Byzantine style, as a result of the changes that occurred in the plans during its construction.

-It measures 130 feet (40 m) long, 65 feet (20 m) wide, and 80 feet (24 m) high.
+It measures 130 ft (40 m) long, 65 ft (20 m) wide, and 80 ft (24 m) high.
 Workers used marble from 72 demolished churches to build the Cathedral's immense walls.
 Its central entrance is emphasized by an arcade which is supported by Corinthian columns and pilasters, while the twin bell-towers show influences from western church architecture.

 On May 21, 1862, the completed Cathedral was dedicated to the Annunciation of the Mother of God, and since then it proved to be a landmark in the history of the modern Greek state, as it hosted all the official religious ceremonies.At an underground crypt in the interior of the church, inside a marble reliquary, is the shrine of the Patriarch Gregory V and that of Agia Filothei of Athens.
 Following the earthquake of 1999, the cathedral suffered extensive damage and is underwent a major renovation.